Julianobsg/go_maps/README.markdown

 ## ABOUT

-Easy way to get the distance between two addresses (by car)
+Ruby API to geographic operations.
+Currently it supports the validation of an address and the distance between two of them.

+## USAGE

+    address = Address.new "Rua Tenerife, 31, Sao Paulo, Brazil"
+    address.exists?
+    address.distance_to "Av Paulista, Sao Paulo, Brazil"

 ## LICENSE